LEarn More

 Use a virtual private network (VPN) for all business activity.
 VPNs mask your employees’ activity by routing their internet connection through an encrypted server, preventing ISPs from seeing what employees are doing online.
 That way, if your ISP receives a law enforcement request, they would have limited information to hand over to law enforcement:

 A number of healthcare providers have inadvertently included advertising pixels both on their websites and within protected portals that have revealed sensitive personal information.
 Make sure websites that collect URLs associated with searches or appointments do not have advertising pixels.
 This will prevent your website from revealing the identity of visitors (i.e., potential patients) to ad brokers.
+It may also help to reduce your exposure under state and federal wiretap laws.

 The information sought is relevant and material to the legitimate law enforcement inquiry;